fstnetwork/module-api/Workshop/engine/createUserAndTransferAsset.md

-# Create an issuer and transfer Asset
+# Create an Issuer and transfer asset

 ## GraphQL API